civol/HDLRuby/README.md

 Its execution will produce the actual hardware description of this connection as an object of the HDLRuby::Low library — in this case an instance of the `HDLRuby::Low::Connection` class.
-Concretely, a HDLRuby::High system is described by a Ruby block, and the instantiation of this system is actually performed by executing this block.
+Concretely, a HDLRuby system is described by a Ruby block, and the instantiation of this system is actually performed by executing this block.
 The actual synthesizable description of this hardware is the execution result of this instantiation.

-From there, we will describe into more details each construct of HDLRuby::High.
+From there, we will describe into more details each construct of HDLRuby.

 ### Naming rules
 <a name="names"></a>

-Several constructs in HDLRuby::High are referred to by name, e.g., systems and signals.
+Several constructs in HDLRuby are referred to by name, e.g., systems and signals.
 When such constructs are declared, their names are to be specified by Ruby symbols starting with a lower case.
 For example, `:hello` is a valid name declaration, but `:Hello` is not.